Rick's Daily Tips

 Now, after all of that, there is one caveat that I must mention…

-Like its predecessors, Windows 10 and Windows 11 both have a nasty habit of taking it upon themselves to re-enable some hardware devices that have been disabled via the Device Manager, usually upon Startup or when the machine is Restarted manually.
+Unfortunately, Windows has a nasty habit of occasionally taking it upon itself to re-enable hardware devices that have been disabled via the Device Manager, usually upon Startup or during the installation of Windows Updates.

 I hope this helps, Callie.
 Good luck!